zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ## Given Domain Name

-In this document it is referred to the `given domain name`.
-The given domain name is usually the domain name tested by Zonemaster, but the mechanisms specified here can be executed on any domain name whether or not a Zonemaster test is In this document the term `given domain name` is used.
+In this document the term `given domain name` is used.
 The given domain name is usually the domain name tested by Zonemaster, but the mechanisms specified here can be used on any domain name whether or not a Zonemaster test is